ehsansdr/Docker_Tutorial/READme.md

 The container uses no CPU or memory when it is paused because its processes are frozen.
 The container does,
 however, keep its resource allocation and configuration settings.

+### Resuming a Docker Container
+docker unpause (container name or container ID)

+docker unpause my_container
+docker unpause 39e6ae659d8f

+When a container is paused, its processes can be carried out again by using the docker unpause command.
+By using this command,
+the container returns to its initial state and undoes the effects of the docker pause command.